innolitics/rdm/rdm/init_files/documents/software_plan.md

 1. inherent safety by design (i.e., refactoring or architecting away the risks, or even removing requirements)
 2. adding software{% if not system.is_software_only_device %} or hardware{% endif %}
 3. providing information to the user in the form of documentation or user interface elements---these should be avoided as much as possible.

+{# TODO: Record all design modifications implemented in response to use error problems in section 4 of the the Human Factors Engineering Report #}

 Create a change request for the risk control measure [[14971:6.3 62304:7.2.1 62304:7.3.3.c]].